 It is very simple: make sure your Linux installation is current.
-Check with your vendor for what updated packages may be available.
-There is nothing wrong with running an older release, just so the packages in it are updated according to what your vendor has made available since the initial release.
-At least as long as your vendor is still supporting the release and updates are still being provided.
+Check the Red Hat errata for what updated packages may be available.
+There is nothing wrong with running an older release, just so the packages in it are updated according to what Red Hat has made available since the initial release.
+At least as long as Red Hat is still supporting the release and updates are still being provided.
+For instance, Red Hat has stopped providing updates for 5.0 and 5.1, but still does for 5.2.